-Rear Panel Connector Function Power Input Connector AC power (voltage specification on serial tag) RS-232 connection to the host computer (19.2 kBd) See page 70 for connector pin assignments.
-RS-485 high-speed link to other UTEX instruments See page 70 for connector pin assignments.
-CONTROL INPUT/OUTPUT user defined relay contacts and digital I/O See page 70 for connector pin assignments.
+Rear Panel Connector Function Power Input Connector AC power (voltage specification on serial tag) RS-232 connection to the host computer (19.2 kBd) See page 63 for connector pin assignments.
+CONTROL INPUT/OUTPUT user defined relay contacts and digital I/O See page 63 for connector pin assignments.
 PATCH 1 and PATCH 2 optional connection from rear to front panel Front Panel Duplicates allows front panel signals to be moved to the back panel

-\The PATCH 1 and PATCH 2 connectors are used to route signals from the front panel out to the back panel.
+^{}The PATCH 1 and PATCH 2 connectors are used to route signals from the front panel out to the back panel.
 This requires that optional internal cables be installed by UTEX.

-\\The front panel "duplicates" are not connected on the back panel unless requested.
+^{}The front panel "duplicates" are not connected on the back panel unless requested.
 All the signals, as a default are connected to the front panel connectors only.
 Signals can be connected to the front or the back at no additional charge at the time of order.
 If you would like to have them moved from the front to the back at a later date, please contact UTEX for a quote.